 In the MPC, the gamma shielding is provided by its stainless steel enclosure vessel (including a thick lid); and its aluminum based fuel basket and aluminum alloy basket shims.

-Japan abolished use of aluminum baskets, but NRC has not addressed this issue.
+Japan abolished use of aluminum baskets, but NRC and thin-canister vendors have not addressed this issue.